Canon 1Ds vs Sony A6000

 Studio photographers will appreciate that the Canon 1Ds (unlike the A6000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1Ds and the A6000 have been discontinued, but can regularly be found used on eBay.
 The 1Ds was replaced by the Canon 1Ds Mark II, while the A6000 was followed by the Sony A6300.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 1Ds vs Sony A6000